Making Sense of Tantra

 Clear-light mental activity lacks all forms of unawareness, including the unawareness of not knowing how things actually exist.
 This is because it is subtler than the levels at which unawareness manifestly occurs.
 Moreover, not only does it lack unawareness, it naturally has the reflexive deep awareness (rang-rig ye-shes) of how everything actually does exist.

-Yogic nonconceptual cognition of voidness attained in bodhisattva sutra and the three lower tantras also has reflexive deep awareness.
-Nevertheless, yogic cognition is still at the level of mind at which this deep awareness may not be operational.
-Consequently, the reflexive deep awareness of clear-light cognition is more stable.
+Yogic nonconceptual cognition of voidness attained in bodhisattva sutra and the three lower tantras also has reflexive deep awareness, according to Karma Kagyu, although not according to Nyingma.
+Nevertheless, yogic cognition as explained in Karma Kagyu is still at the level of mind at which this deep awareness may not be operational, namely the level of subtle mental activity and not the clear light subtlest level of mind.
+This subtle level of mental activity, when not cognizing voidness nonconceptually, does not have operational reflexive deep awareness.
+Consequently, the reflexive deep awareness of clear-light cognition is more stable, because the clear light level has reflexive deep awareness as part of its nature.

 Words and concepts imply an impossible mode of existence – namely, that things exist in the solid categories delineated by them.
 In other words, words and concepts imply that the fabric of the interrelatedness of everything is divided into boxes or categories, with solid lines around them, and that phenomena in these boxes or categories correspond to reality.
 This is not so.
 It is an impossible mode of existence.